Strict quantization of coadjoint orbits: Introduction

-However, even though formal deformation quantization yields very nice results, it builds on the idealization of $\hbar$ being a formal parameter.
-This idealization is simply not satisfied by nature, where $\hbar$ is some small constant that can be measured.
-In order to make the results of deformation quantization applicable, one therefore needs to replace the formal algebras by more analytic objects.
-One is now confronted with the problem of finding a \emph{strict quantization} \cite{landsman:1998a, natsume.nest:1999a, natsume.nest.peter:2003a, rieffel:1993a}, i.e.\ finding some field of \anfa nice\anfel *-algebras $\algebra A_\hbar$ (over $\mathbb C$) depending \anfa nicely\anfel on a parameter $\hbar$ ranging over some subset of $\mathbb C$.
-However, a conceptual understanding of strict quantizations is much harder to achieve than in the formal case.
-There are many examples of strict quantizations and some procedures to produce such examples.
-Some of these examples behave quite differently and therefore there are several ways to formalize the above definition, i.e.\ specifying the parameter set and what \anfa nice\anfel actually means.
-Both existence and classification questions are more or less hopeless due to the increased complexity.
+A complete solution of the quantization problem consists of a Hilbert space $H$ together with a quantization map that associates a quantum observable, usually a self-adjoint operator on $H$, to any classical observable.
+This motivates the definition of a \emph{strict quantization} \cite{landsman:1998a, natsume.nest:1999a, natsume.nest.peter:2003a, rieffel:1993a}, which is some field of \anfa nice\anfel $^*$-algebras $\mathcal A_\hbar$ (over $\mathbb C$) depending \anfa nicely\anfel on a parameter $\hbar$ ranging over some subset of $\mathbb C$, with $\mathcal A_0$ being a completion of the classical observable algebra and the deformation being in the direction of the Poisson bracket.
+However, strict quantizations are much harder to understand than formal deformation quantizations.
+There are many examples of strict quantizations in different contexts, and therefore there are several ways to formalize the above definition, i.e.\ specifying the parameter set and what \anfa nice\anfel actually means.
+No general existence results are known, and a classification seems completely hopeless due to the increased complexity.

 There are two prominent constructions of strict quantizations.
 The first is due to Rieffel \cite{rieffel:1993a} who, using oscillatory integrals, deforms the product on a Fr\'echet algebra endowed with an isometric action of $\mathbb R^d$.
-If the original algebra is a $C^*$-algebra, then Rieffel constructs a $C^*$-algebraic quantization.
-See also \cite{bieliavsky.gayral:2015a} for a generalization to negatively curved K\"ahlerian Lie groups.
-The second construction, due to Natsume, Nest and Peter \cite{natsume.nest.peter:2003a}, essentially glues convergent versions of the Weyl product on charts to obtain a $C^*$-algebraic quantization.
+If the original algebra is a C$^*$-algebra, then Rieffel constructs a C$^*$-algebraic quantization.
+A generalization to negatively curved K\"ahlerian Lie groups can be found in \cite{bieliavsky.gayral:2015a}.
+The second construction, due to Natsume, Nest, and Peter \cite{natsume.nest.peter:2003a}, essentially glues convergent versions of the Weyl product on charts to obtain a C$^*$-algebraic quantization.
 However, both methods work only for some symplectic manifolds and fail for example for the 2-sphere with its $\group{SO}(3)$-invariant symplectic structure \cite{rieffel:1998a}.
 They also make crucial use of the finite dimensionality of the classical mechanical system, so it remains unclear how to apply them to quantum field theories, despite such field theories fitting into the framework of formal deformation quantization.